mercari-build/mercari-build-training/document/04-database.en.md

   * category: string (Category of the item)
   * image_name: string (Filename of the imeage)

 Change the endpoints `GET /items` and `POST /items` such that items are saved into the database and can be returned based on GET request.
-Add `mercari.sqlite3` to your `.gitignore` such that it is not commited. `items.db` shoud be commited.
+Add `mercari.sqlite3` to your `.gitignore` such that it is not committed. `items.db` should be committed.

 **:beginner: Points**